dotnet/corefxlab/docs/specs/nativesized.md

 There are performance sensitive scenarios where programs want to process memory buffers in native integer chunks.
 IntPtr, not being a real integer, makes such processing often tedious and error prone.

+### Representing Sizes

+System.Runtime.InteropServices.AllocHGlobal(IntPtr) has IntPtr argument, even though it has nothing to do with pointers.
+It should have been native int instead.

 ## Requirements